 Viewers will be able to watch the ISU World Team Trophy 2021 taking place from April 15- 18, 2021 in Osaka, Japan, either via their national broadcaster / channel and for countries where there are no broadcasters, the ISU will offer a live stream on the Skating ISU YouTube Channel.

-Today, April 6, 2020, the International Skating Union (ISU) proudly celebrates the International Day of Sport for Development and Peace for the third consecutive year.
+Today, April 6, 2021, the International Skating Union (ISU) proudly celebrates the International Day of Sport for Development and Peace for the fourth consecutive year.
 Sport, peace and unity is more important than ever in these times of crisis.
-This year, the ISU Athletes Commission, who represents the views of the athletes and makes their voices heard within the ISU, conveys the message of commitment to Sport for Development and Peace.

 The International Skating Union (ISU) has prolonged its media rights agreement with Infront for another four seasons.
 The extension with Infront runs until end the of 2026/27 season and includes coverage in China from the 2020/21 season.

 Reigniting the British Speed Skating tradition, that’s what Ellia Smeding, Cornelius Kersten are after.
 “Great Britain has a great Speed Skating history, but it’s forgotten”, says Kersten.
 The British Speed Skating couple aims at the 2022 Olympic Games in Beijing and set up their own coffee company to finance their campaign.

 A knee injury kept Short Track Speed Skater Julie Letai (USA) side-lined until mid-October 2020, but Letai bounced back to compete in the Ladies’ Relay at the 2021 ISU World Short Track Speed Skating Championships in Dordrecht, the Netherlands.